Callistadem/Callistadem/README.md

 I recently graduated from my **BSc Computer Science** at McGill University.
 I am interested in **Web Development**; most of my experience has been in frontend but I am eager to expand my backend knowledge.
 I am also currently in the process of learning iOS developement.
 Having taken a variety of classes in ML, Data Science, and more, I am always open to learning new things!

-I plan on pursuing a Master's in Computer Science as of Fall 2025.
-I am currently looking for a Summer 2025 internship.
+This summer I am currently working as a software developer intern at LiveGuard and I will be starting my Master's in Computer science this fall!

 ## 🚀 **Skills**